 The body is an amazing, complex and rewarding instrument.
 Listen to it more.

-Running benefits your health whether you commit to run alone, in a group or if you mix them both together.
+Running benefits your health whether you commit to run by yourself, in a group or if you mix them both together.
 I prefer solo, many do as well – but many others will prefer a company.
 All that is well.
 We are all different types of runners, with varied styles and personalities.
 The choice is yours.

 If you, like me, decide that running alone is the thing, do pay attention to some safety points.
 Before you set off, let somebody know where you go and when you’ll be likely to return.
 Be aware of your surroundings.
 Be visible, in towns or trails.
 Wear a high viz and carry a torch when running in the dark.
 Don’t forget to take your phone and some ID.